-The final image in the film turns out to be a succinct visual metaphor of all that came before: a character peers through the colored glass of a bottle and looks out at a distorted, hazy image of a world they are emotionally alienated from.
+The final image in the film turns out to be a succinct visual metaphor of all that came before: a character peers through the colored glass of a bottle and looks out at a distorted, hazy image of a world from which they are emotionally alienated.
 For a movie this visually undistinguished, One Of Those Things is fairly spot-on in cleverly enlisting the motifs of sight, vision, and perception to underscore its themes of moral relativity.

-In one of the film's many instances of black comedy, several weeks after the accident, Henrik is forced to appear on television as a representative of the automobile company.
-His pathetic attempt to conceal his identity turns out to be precisely how Susanne is able to track him down.
+In one of the film's many instances of black comedy, several weeks after the accident, Henrik is forced to appear on television as a representative of his automobile company.
+His pathetic attempt to conceal his identity is so conspicuous it turns out to be precisely how Susanne is able to track him down.

 |"It's strange...there you were hiding in your dark glasses.
 All it did was make you|